collectiveaccess/ProvidenceDocs/_source/providence/user/import/c_import_tutorial.rst

    Column 5 with two Options defined in the import mapping spreadsheet.

 Options are used to set a variety of conditions on the import itself.
 Options can process data that needs cleaning up, skip empty data cells, or format data with specific templates.
-Options must be written in code (JSON).
+Options must be written in code (`JSON <https://www.json.org/json-en.html>`_).
 In the sample import mapping, two common options are used to set conditions on particular columns of source data being imported.

 Row 6 in the sample import mapping corresponds to Source column 4 in the sample import data.
 Two records in Source column 4 have multiple subject values in the same cell, separated by semicolons: